xixogo5105/uiptv/README.md

     #!/bin/sh
     /usr/local/bin/mpv "$@"&

-You also use below (MacOSX) sh script to play streams on KODI as external player.
+You can also use below (Mac OSX) sh script to play streams on KODI as external player.
 The script will act as player to UIPTV.
-It will open the kodi with the stream url or (and if remote access is enabled) send remote request to open the stream if the kodi is already working.
+It will open the kodi with the stream url or (and if remote access is enabled) send remote request to open the stream if the KODI is already working.

 ```
 #!/bin/bash